nothingbutcloud/GCP-The-Arcade-Level-1-Level-1-Security-and-Compliance/Labs/ARC129 - Secure BigLake Data Challenge Lab/README.md

 Congratulations!

-You have completed the Challange Lab.
+You have completed the Challenge Lab.